FabNaneix/Licking-Protein-appetite/README.md

 # Licking microstructure
-General functions and specific code to extract and analyse lickings patterns from the experiments QPPh and PPP (McCUtheon's lab)
+General functions and specific code to extract and analyse lickings patterns from the experiments QPPh and PPP (McCutheon's lab)